peteroupc/peteroupc.github.io/randomfunc.md

 To generate, uniformly at random, a point inside an N-dimensional spherical shell (a hollow ball), centered at the origin, with inner radius A and outer radius B (where A is less than B), either&mdash;
 - generate, uniformly at random, a point for a ball of radius B until the norm of that point is A or greater (see the [**appendix**](#Appendix)), or
 - generate, uniformly at random, a point on the surface of an N-dimensional hypersphere with radius equal to `pow(RNDNUMRANGE(pow(A, N), pow(B, N)), 1.0 / N)`<sup>[**(31)**](#Note31)</sup>.

+> **Example:** To generate, uniformly at random, a point inside a cylinder running along the Z axis, generate, uniformly at random, X and Y coordinates inside a disk (2-dimensional ball) and a Z coordinate within the desired range (e.g., with `RNDNUMRANGE`).

 <a id=Random_Latitude_and_Longitude></a>
 ### Random Latitude and Longitude